hi5-conference/website/README.md

 Website uses [Jekyll](https://github.com/mojombo/jekyll) for generating structure.
 You can install it simply by using `sudo apt-get install jekyll`
 For development use `jekyll --server` into a project main directory to launch simple HTTP server.

-Please do NOT resulting documents struture form `_site` directory.
+Please do NOT commit resulting documents struture form `_site` directory.

 Things to do